Ibbaluru metro station

 Ibbaluru is an upcoming elevated metro station on the North-South corridor of the Blue Line of Namma Metro in Bangalore, India.
-The metro station is slated to become operational around June 2026.
+The metro station is slated to become operational December 2026 instead of June 2026.

 History

 Blue Line

 In December 2019, the Bangalore Metro Rail Corporation Limited (BMRCL) invited bids for the construction of the metro station, part of the 8.377 km Reach 2A – Package 2 (Kodibeesanahalli - Krishnarajapura) of the 18.236 km Blue Line of Namma Metro.
 On 13 October 2020, Shankaranarayana Constructions (SNC) was chosen as the lowest bidder for this segment, with their proposal closely matching the initial cost estimates.
 As a result, the contract was awarded to the company, which led to the beginning of the construction works of this metro station as per the agreed terms.